-Abstracts: This paper examines the conditions for effective financial regulatory policy coordination considering the cross-border externalities caused by multinational banks and the political influences exercised by banking sectors.
-We demonstrate that when the banking sectors are inefficient with higher loan monitoring costs, the regulatory efforts becomes strategic substitutes between financial regulators, and therefore, the financial regulator of each country tends to exert less regulatory efforts with higher incentives to free ride other countries' regulatory efforts.
-Higher asymmetries of banking sectors' political influences increase the free riding incentives further.
-Therefore, given strategic substitutability of regulatory policies, the international financial regulatory policy coordination mechanism should be introduced with relatively homogeneous countries with farsighted policy perspectives.
+This paper examines the conditions for effective financial regulatory policy coordination considering the cross-border externalities caused by multinational banks and the political influences exercised by banking sectors.
+We demonstrate that when the banking sectors are inefficient with higher loan monitoring costs, the regulatory efforts are strategic substitutes between financial regulators, and therefore, the financial regulator of each country tends to exert less regulatory efforts with higher incentives to free ride other countries' regulatory efforts.
 In case banking sectors shows higher efficiency with lower monitoring costs, the regulatory efforts are strategic complements with lower incentives to free-ride.
-However, over-sensitive responses to other countries' policies tend to cause financial instability with multiple equilibria, and necessitate the introduction of international coordination mechanism even if regulators do not have free riding incentives.
+However, over-sensitive responses to other countries' policies tend to cause financial instability with multiple equilibria.
+The introduction of informational barriers enables the refinement of multiple equilibria to a unique equilibrium with policy implications that the cooperative financial policy coordination mechanism is more likely to be sustained among more homogeneous countries with lower political influences of banking sectors.

-JEL codes: L51, L88, F42
+JEL codes: F55, F42, E61

-Key Words: Strategic complementarity and substitutability of financial regulatory policies, International policy coordination, Cross-border externalities, Capital adequacy requirements, Financial stability
+Key Words: Strategic complementarity and substitutability of financial regulatory policies, International policy coordination, Cross-border externality, Capital adequacy requirements, Financial stability